 A best practices-guided Microsoft Purview deployment process begins with an in-depth discussion of the full scope of your needs and requirements and well-defined use cases for various data security scenarios.

 Deploying Microsoft Purview tends to be a design-heavy process.
 While the initial stages of the project, which include discussion, data discovery, and design sessions, can last a month or longer, an experienced partner like Netrix can expedite these processes and deliver the value of Purview faster.
 Additionally, the client will come away from these conversations with a thorough understanding of what’s possible, as well as a set of approved design documents.
+These designs often define a collections hierarchy that supports governance across multiple accounts and business units.

-Once an organization’s sensitive data has been discovered, and its goals and objectives translated into a design for its Microsoft Purview implementation, it’s time to start creating policies.
-Typically, data sensitivity labels are applied automatically, with Purview Information Protection recommending labels based on what it discovers within documents.
-It’s possible to configure the tool to auto-enforce labeling or allow users to choose their own content labels.
+Once an organization’s sensitive data has been discovered, and its goals and objectives translated into a design for its Microsoft Purview implementation, it’s time to start creating policies within the Microsoft Purview governance portal, using Azure Purview capabilities and relevant Purview extensions where applicable.
+Typically, data sensitivity labels are applied automatically, enabling effective data classification as Purview Information Protection recommends and helps apply sensitivity labels based on what it discovers within documents.

 After validation testing, alpha and beta pilots are run, involving a small number of users—perhaps as many as 50 or 100.
 This process enables us to gather real-time feedback: do the data labels we’ve created make sense to the employees who will be using them?
 Do people understand how and why policies will be enforced?